Predicting the Timing of Camera Movements From the Kinematics of Instruments in Robotic-Assisted Surgery Using Artificial Neural Networks: DISCUSSION

-An additional fact that may have contributed to the performance level is the fact that features other than the instruments likely affect the surgeon's decision about when to move the camera \cite{rivas2019transferring}.
-Moreover, this dataset was comprised of seven surgeons at two expertise levels (novices and experts), each completing two different procedures (Uterine Horn Dissection and Simulated Cuff Closure).
-More data would additionally allow for training networks separately on different procedures, which may be characterized by different movements.
-The camera movements also likely differ between the surgical levels, for example, experts have been shown to make smaller and more frequent camera movements than novices \cite{jarc2017viewpoint}.
-More training data would also allow for training networks separately for different surgical expertise levels, which may too improve the performance of the ensemble.
+An additional fact that may have contributed to the performance level is that this dataset was comprised of seven surgeons at two expertise levels (novices and experts), and the camera movements likely differ between the surgical levels.
+For example, experts have been shown to make smaller and more frequent camera movements than novices \cite{jarc2017viewpoint}.
+We observed a similar tendency in our dataset, in which the experts made on average 35 and 57 camera movements in the “Uterine Horn Dissection” and “Simulated Cuff Closure” tasks, respectively, whereas novice surgeons made on average 10 and 24 camera movements in the two tasks.
+However, due to the small size of our dataset we could not explore the potential benefit of tailoring the network to the expertise of the user or other user specific factors such as school.
+This could be an interesting direction for future research, and we believe that training networks separately for different surgical expertise levels may improve the performance of the ensemble.